ASamedWalker/MastermindGame/README.md

 ## Goals

 The goal of this project is to create a computerized base form of the mastermind game utilizing a programming language called javascript.
-I implemented javascript’s ES6 classes, ES6 modules, and webpack to bundle modules together.
+I implemented javascript’s ES6 classes, ES6 modules, and parcel to bundle modules together.
 I also implemented Modul, View, and Controller (MVC) design patterns to give structure to my code.

 ## Gameplay